paulzamfir98/Physics-Project/README.md

 University project built with JavaFX.

 ## Description
-This applicationh verifies the occurance of condensantion in a building's envelope.
+This application verifies the occurance of condensantion in a building's envelope.
 After the user inputs information about the environment and the wall, the program computes the pressure and saturation pressure for each layer of the wall and checks if that is a proper environment for the envelope, using a diagram.

 ## Features